publiccodenet/about/activities/finance-management/reporting.md

 ## King Baudouin Foundation United States (KBFUS)

-The King Baudouin Foundation’s mission is to contribute to a better society.
-The Foundation is an actor for change and innovation, serving the public interest and increasing social cohesion in Belgium and Europe.
-They seek to maximize their impact by strengthening the capacity of organizations and individuals.
-They also stimulate effective philanthropy by individuals and corporations.
-The Foundation’s key values are integrity, transparency, pluralism, independence, respect for diversity, and promoting solidarity.
-The Foundation’s current areas of activity are social justice & poverty, health, heritage and culture, social engagement, Africa, Latin America, Asia, Education and development of talents, Europe, climate, the environment and biodiversity.
-The King Baudouin Foundation is a public benefit foundation.

 We opened a fund at the KBFUS Foundation to enable smooth faciliation of receiving gifts from US donors.
 The name of our fund is [“Foundation for Public Code US Fund”.](https://kbfus.networkforgood.com/projects/52915-p-kbfus-funds-foundation-for-public-code-nl)